Enter the Game of Death: Reception

-The Video Vacuum gave the film two and a half stars and said: "But it's Bruce Le who kicks the most ass in his fight scenes.
+The Video Vacuum gave the film two-and-a-half stars and said: "But it's Bruce Le who kicks the most ass in his fight scenes.
 Le has a lot more charisma than any of the Bruce Lee imitators and his considerable screen presence makes what would have otherwise been a lackluster action flick worth watching; making Enter the Game of Death a hair or two better than most Bruceploitation flicks."

 In a double review on City on Fire, Joseph Kuby gave the film 4/10 and said: "Guaranteed, it's not really as good as some of the Bruce Li movies (e.g. The Chinese Stuntman, The Gold Connection a.k.a.
 Iron Dragon Strikes Back, The Lama Avengers a.k.a.
-The Three Avengers) nor is at as good as the official Game Of Death movies, but nonetheless Enter The Game Of Death has its moments and then some!" and Joe909 gave the film 2/10 and said: " This movie proves yet again that Bruce Le sucks, and was the worst "fake Bruce" of them all.
+The Three Avengers) nor is at as good as the official Game Of Death movies, but nonetheless Enter The Game Of Death has its moments and then some!"
+Joe909 gave the film 2/10 and said: "This movie proves yet again that Bruce Le sucks, and was the worst "fake Bruce" of them all.
 Even Dragon Lee had some charm, compared to him.
 The reason behind Le's loathsomeness is the audacious levels of "action" he and his producers packed into each of his movies; plot, character development, and even dialog were cast aside whenever possible and replaced by unending kung-fu battles.
 At least Bruce Le was a good martial artist, with some impressive kicks, but the guy just looks too goofy with his overdone "Bruce Lee" expressions and mannerisms."

 Comicbookandmoviereviews.com gave the film a C+ and said: "All in all 'Enter the Game of Death' is a film for die hard fans of this genre only.
 The plot is nigh on non-existent.
-The fights are fairly so-so by in large.
+The fights are fairly so-so by and large.
 Bruce and Bolo did give the overall production that extra added star power needed.
 But at the end of the day this flick was more Ka-rap than Ka-pow!"